stanete/stanete.github.io/_posts/2020-05-27-focus-on-value.md

 ![](/images/scrum_board.png)

-If value is what we want, it can be for anyone and it can take any form.
+If value is _what we want_, it can be for anyone and it can take any form.
 Value can be for the user when we implement a new feature.
 It can be for the _Product Engineering_ team when we improve our CI/CD pipeline.
-It can be for the Business Developer when we automate a weekly report.
+It can be for the _Business Developer_ when we automate a weekly report.

 ## Start with the language